-Here’s everything you need to know about speech recognition technology – its history, how it works, how it’s used today, what the future holds, and what it all means for you.
+Here’s everything you need to know about speech recognition technology.
+History, how it works, how it’s used today, what the future holds, and what it all means for you.

-J.A.R.V.I.S. opened our eyes – and ears – to the possibilities inherent in speech recognition technology, and while we’re maybe not all the way there just yet, advancements are being used in many ways on a wide variety of devices.
+J.A.R.V.I.S. opened our eyes – and ears – to the possibilities inherent in speech recognition technology.
+While we’re maybe not all the way there just yet, advancements are being used in many ways on a wide variety of devices.

 Speech recognition technology allows for hands-free control of smartphones, speakers, and even vehicles in a wide variety of languages.

-It’s an advancement that’s been dreamt of and worked on for decades with the goal of making our lives simpler and safer.
+It’s an advancement that’s been dreamt of and worked on for decades.
+The goal is, quite simply, to make life simpler and safer.

-In this guide we are going to take a brief look at the history of speech recognition technology, how it works, some devices that make use of it, and what might be just around the corner.
+In this guide we are going to take a brief look at the history of speech recognition technology.
+We’ll start with how it works and some devices that make use of it.
+Then we’ll examine what might be just around the corner.

 History of Speech Recognition Technology